BJ82/RailReservation/README.md

   If booking to cancel has confirmed status then waiting list is retrieved for corresponding train no, class and dates.This list is sorted(Ascending) as per the pnr no.

-  Now all bookings are retrieved for the seatNo whose booking Is to be cancelled.Note that a seat no can be shared by multiple Bookings if their routes dont conflict.This list is filtered to contain bookings which are not to be deleted.The waiting list is Then checked against the above bookings(have same seat no) for route Compatible.If their routes dont conflict then that booking is changed From waiting to confirm status and the corresponding entry in Booking Table is deleted.
+  Now all bookings are retrieved for the seatNo whose booking Is to be cancelled.Note that a seat no can be shared by multiple Bookings if their routes dont conflict.This list is filtered to contain bookings which are not to be deleted.

+  The waiting list is then checked against the above bookings(have same seat no) for route compatibility.If their routes dont conflict then that booking is changed From waiting to confirm status and the corresponding entry in Booking Table is deleted.